cashubtc/awesome-cashu/README.md

 - [cashu-l402](https://github.com/Traviseric/cashu-l402) is a Cashu ecash ↔ L402 settlement bridge for atomic ecash-to-macaroon exchange.
 - [cashu-mpp](https://github.com/gudnuf/cashu-mpp) is an experimental NUT-24 HTTP 402 implementation with server-side Cashu validation.
 - [clawtar](https://github.com/robwoodgate/clawtar) is an agent-first demo for Cashu 402 payments.
+- [magicsphere](https://github.com/rphilbrdigits/magicsphere) is a Magic 8 Ball oracle powered by Lightning payments via Cashu and L402.
 - [nutpay](https://github.com/babdbtc/nutpay) is a Chrome extension for automatic Cashu micropayments via X-Cashu proxies.
 - [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.
+- [teneo-publishing](https://github.com/Traviseric/teneo-publishing) is an AI agent content publishing API with pay-per-use via Lightning L402 or Cashu.
 - [toll-booth](https://github.com/forgesworn/toll-booth) turns any API into a Lightning or Cashu toll booth with one-line middleware, including Cashu settlement paths.
 - [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.
 - [x402-cashu](https://github.com/orangerabbit-io/x402-cashu) connects x402-style HTTP payments with Cashu ecash.